TomaLZH/Capstone/README.md

 - **CSA Singapore**: For providing guidelines and resources on the Cyber Trust Mark.
 - **Mentors and Advisors**: For their invaluable guidance and feedback.
 - **Open-Source Libraries and Tools**: For enabling the development of this project.

----
-For further information, feel free to contact the project team at [Insert Contact Email].